Skip to content

 The Second Benefit:

-Imitating and following the noble and exemplary character of the Prophet (ﷺ) — who used to repent to Allah a hundred times a day — is achieved by saying:
+Imitating and following the noble and exemplary character of the Prophet (ﷺ), who used to repent to Allah one hundred times a day.
+This is done by saying:

 Repentance must be done with sincerity, and the repentant person is required to give up the wrongdoing he is committing.
 If repentance is merely uttered while the heart still yearns to commit that sin, then it is nothing but mockery of Allah, the Exalted, and such repentance is outright rejected.